MohakSomani/OSN-project-custom-C-Shell/README.md

 The `neonate` command is a powerful feature that simplifies repetitive tasks by allowing users to create and execute custom scripts within the shell.
 It enhances the shell's scripting capabilities and empowers users to automate complex workflows.

+### help

+The `help` command gives a brief introduction to what all the commands do.

+### exit

+It can be simply used to exit the terminal.

 ### Additional Commands